-The Soil brand, and the Burgess & Finch brand are by far the best quality in my opinion, yet the most expensive brand of essential oils.
-Soil offers certified organic essential oils.
-These therapeutic grade oils are more ‘concentrated’ and pure than other brands, and therefore more effective.
-If you can afford it, then these are my most recommended brands of essential oils, especially if you are more interested in the healing/ aroma-therapeutic benefits of essential oils rather than the fragrances.
-You can buy from the Soil range here, and from the Burgess & Finch range directly from their website, or from Dischem.
+The Soil brand, and the Burgess & Finch brand are by far the best quality in my opinion, yet they are also the most expensive.
+Soil differs from Burgess & Finch in that they offer certified organic essential oils.
+Both brands are therapeutic grade oils, therefore they are more pure, concentrated, and thus more effective.
+If you can afford it, then these are my most recommended brands of essential oils, especially if you are more interested in the healing and therapeutic benefits of essential oils rather than just the fragrances.
+You can find the Soil and Burgess & Finch ranges at Dischem, and Faithful to Nature also stocks the Soil range.

-This is an affordable brand of essential oils, and many of the essential oils in my own collection are from Windrose.
+Windrose is an affordable brand of essential oils, and many of the essential oils in my own collection are from Windrose.
 I am slowly replacing these with Soil or Burgess & Finch oils, one bottle and one salary at a time.
 I recommend this brand for anyone starting out in natural DIY and aromatherapy.
-I also recommend using more affordable brands like this for recipes that require scent such as perfumes, sprays and soaps, as these are perfume-grade.
+I also recommend using more affordable brands like Windrose for recipes that require fragrance such as perfumes, sprays and soaps, as these are perfume-grade.
 Windrose offers a wide variety of essential oils (unlike Dischem’s house brand), and their products can also be found at Dischem.

-This is another very affordable brand that offers perfume grade essential oils.
+Dischem’s house brand is another very affordable brand that offers perfume grade essential oils.
 What I particularly like about this house brand is that it offers larger quantities for common essential oils like Lavender and Tea Trea oil; for example 20, 25 or 100 ml bottles are available.
 However, their selection is limited to just a few common essential oils.
 Also be aware that Dischem has two ranges of essential oils, and each range has a different packaging design.
 One range lists the ingredient by its botanical name, and the other by its common name.
 I’m not sure if there is any real difference between the two, but the range with the botanical name is more expensive, which is why I suspect it is of better quality.
 [View their online selection here].